Circle-RoPE: Cone-like Decoupled Rotary Positional Embedding for Large Vision-Language Models: Experiments

 \subsection{Training Setting}

-To evaluate the effectiveness of our method, we employ Qwen2.5-VL~\cite{bai2025qwen2} as the baseline model for our experiments.
-The only modification introduced is in the implementation of the positional encoding method; all other configurations are retained from the baseline model.
-During training, we exclusively update the parameters of the LLM component while keeping the parameters of the Vision-Language projection layers and the Vision Encoder frozen.
-All experiments are conducted under a unified training setup.
-The complete set of hyperparameter configurations is provided in the Table~\ref{tab:train-hyper}.

-For training, we randomly sample one-tenth of the MAmmoTH-VL Instruct dataset (\textbf{12M})~\cite{guo2024mammoth} and exclude all video data, resulting in a subset named MAmmoTH-VL-Sub (\textbf{1M}).
-Our experiments demonstrate that even with this reduced data size, our method achieves significant performance improvements compared to the baseline.
+To evaluate the effectiveness of our method, we adopt Qwen2.5-VL~\citep{bai2025qwen2} and LLaVA~\cite{liu2023visualinstructiontuning} as baseline models.
+We only replace the positional encoding module; all other configurations follow the original implementations.
+During training, we update the parameters of the LLM component while keeping the vision encoder and the vision-language projection layers frozen.
+All experiments use a unified training setup, with full hyperparameter details provided in Table~\ref{tab:train-hyper} in the appendix.
+For supervised fine-tuning, we randomly sample one-tenth of the MAmmoTH-VL Instruct dataset (\textbf{12M})~\citep{guo2024mammoth} and exclude all video data, resulting in a subset named MAmmoTH-VL-Sub (\textbf{1M}).
+Even with this reduced data size, Circle-RoPE achieves consistent improvements over the corresponding baselines.